Arsalan-Azhar-AI/arsalan-demo/README.md

 # arsalan-demo
-This is my first tutorial on github
+This is my first tutorial on github.
+Author name is Arsalan Khan.